3 minute read

 Today’s educational leaders recognise the role technology can play in helping them meet their strategic aims and attainment targets.
-But, despite this, in reality, edtech is not always being deployed as effectively as it should.
-So what are the key challenges headteachers need to overcome in order to remedy this?
+In reality, edtech is not always being used as effectively as it could.
+What are the key challenges headteachers need to overcome in order to remedy this?

 1. Budgetary pressures